ibraheemdev/ibraheemca/content/posts/2020-08-03-golang-configuration-files-with-multiple-environments.md

 ```

 It uses the os package to open the config file corresponding to the current environment.
-Now we can use the [yaml.v3](https://github.com/go-yaml/yaml) package to decode the file into an EnvironmentConfig struct and return a pointer:
+Now we can use the [yaml.v3](https://github.com/go-yaml/yaml) package to decode the yaml into our struct:

 ```go
 func readConfig() *EnvironmentConfig {